cmfritz/Classification-Customer-Churn/README.md

 About 32% of churners have an international plan, compared to about 7% of non-churners.
 Further investigation should be done to determine if international plans are meetings customers needs.

 #### Conclusion:
+While region did not appear to have much influence on customer churn, several other factors did.
+The telecom company should conduct further research to ensure their heavy daytime minute user, international plan users, and customers who call customer service are satisfied with their service.

 ### Deployment
 For More Information, please review my full analysis in Jupyter Notebook or my presentation.